EthanTuning/Magpie-CMS-API/README.md

         Require all granted
 </Directory>
 ```

     * Note: Under Apache 2, you must set UseCanonicalName = On and ServerName.
 Otherwise, this value reflects the hostname supplied by the client, which can be spoofed.
 It is not safe to rely on this value in security-dependent contexts.
 	* Disable directory browsing.

 3. Enable apache2 module thingy:
     * sudo a2enmod rewrite && sudo service apache2 restart

+4. In the deplotment_files/ directory, follow those instructions to setup SSL.

+### Database setup

+1. Refer to the MagpieDB.sql script in the database folder.

-4. API Configuration
+### API Configuration

-	* In 'src'Creds/config.php', change '$config['displayErrorDetails']' to 'false';
+1. Firebase Config
 	* In the 'src/Creds/' folder, add your Firebase Admin SDK json credential (download it from Firebase Console).
 	* Modify the 'src/AuthenticationMiddleware.php' file to reflect this credential.

+2. In 'src'Creds/config.php':
+	* change '$config['displayErrorDetails']' to 'false'
+	* change the password to reflect the actual password for 'magpiehu_api' user

-	* In 'index.php', change the "base_url" string to reflect the deployment location.
+3. In 'index.php', change the "base_url" string to reflect the deployment location.

-5. Run the .sql script in the database folder.